jmlozanobarba/trade-republic-wallets-case-study/README.md

 The objective was to apply a complete Product Management workflow to a realistic product challenge, demonstrating structured thinking, prioritisation, product strategy, and user-centred design rather than software development.

 Although this is a conceptual project, every artefact was created following common Product Management practices used in real product teams.

 ---

+## 💭 Reflection

+This project allowed me to apply an end-to-end Product Management process, from identifying a user problem to designing and presenting a validated MVP.

+Throughout the project, I practised translating business needs into clear product requirements, prioritising features through Story Mapping, writing detailed user stories with acceptance criteria, and creating a realistic product roadmap.
+Building the interactive prototype also reinforced the importance of aligning product strategy, user experience, and implementation feasibility.

+One of the most valuable lessons was the importance of **MVP discipline**.
+During development, several ideas—such as Goal-Based Saving and Wallet Automation—emerged as valuable additions.
+Instead of expanding the first release, they were intentionally prioritized for future iterations to keep the MVP focused on validating the core value proposition.

+If this project were to continue, the next step would be to validate the Wallets MVP through user testing and analytics before investing in additional functionality.
+User feedback would guide future releases and help ensure that new features solve real customer needs while supporting Trade Republic's long-term vision of becoming a complete financial management platform.

+---